tomhrr/cosh/doc/all.md

 	"cosh is a concatenative command-line shell.\n"
     )

-`f>` takes a list of strings and a filename as its arguments and writes the strings to that file:
+`f>` takes a list of strings (or a single string) and a filename as its arguments and writes the strings (or string) to that file:

     $ ("asdf\n" "qwer\n" "zxcv\n") asdf f>;
     $ asdf f<;